Apply ISO 9001 to Baking Cookies

 8.1 Plan and control operations.
 Determine requirements and establish criteria for acceptance of processes and products:

-- The cookies are required to taste good.
+- The cookies are required to taste good at time of delivery.

 - Taste a cookie after each batch is baked to ensure the cookies taste good.